aflin/rampart_docs/source/rampart-sql.rst

 Return Value:
    :green:`String`.
 The abstract text.

-The abstract will be less than ``max`` characters long, and will attempt to end at a word boundary.
-If ``max`` is not specified (or is less than or equal to 0) then a default size of 230 characters is used.
+The abstract will be less than ``max`` bytes long, and will attempt to end at a word boundary (a multi-byte UTF-8 character is never split).
+If ``max`` is not specified (or is less than or equal to 0) then a default size of 230 bytes is used.

 The ``style`` argument allows a choice between several different ways of creating the abstract.
 Note that some of these styles require the ``query``